Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Introduction

 \subsection{Contributions}

-Even though a wide variety of efficient REMS modeling approaches has been proposed in recent years, the literature lacks REMS models that are both efficient \emph{and} physically consistent.
-In this paper, we fill this gap by proposing an efficient and physically consistent model for general REMS.\footnote{Conventional single- and multi-antenna transceivers and other \emph{non-reconfigurable} EM systems are special cases of REMS and can therefore also be modeled with our framework.} Our main contributions are as follows. \begin{itemize} \item We propose a new, mathematically rigorous formalism to model an arbitrary REMS's interaction with the (incoming and outgoing) EM waves in its far-field region. \item We propose an \emph{efficient} and \emph{physically-consistent} REMS model by incorporating recent findings on circuit-theoretic models with our REMS-far-field-interaction formalism. \item We show how the model parameters required by our REMS-far-field-interaction formalism can be extracted from a \emph{single} full-wave EM simulation. \item We validate the proposed REMS-far-field-interaction formalism and the method for obtaining the required model parameters in two scenarios by comparing them with Ansys HFSS simulations. \item We demonstrate the efficiency and accuracy of our REMS modeling approach with a case study of a planar RRA with two actively fed antennas that enable simultaneous multiuser beam- and null-forming using a computationally efficient and physics-aware algorithm. \item Finally, we discuss the limitations of our framework and outline potential future avenues. \end{itemize}
+Our main contributions are as follows. \begin{itemize} \item We propose a new, mathematically rigorous formalism to model an arbitrary REMS's interaction with the~(incoming and outgoing) EM waves in its far-field region. \item We propose an \emph{efficient} and \emph{physically consistent} REMS model by incorporating recent findings on circuit-theoretic models with our REMS-far-field-interaction formalism. \item We show how the model parameters required by our REMS-far-field-interaction formalism can be extracted from a \emph{single} full-wave EM simulation. \item We validate the proposed REMS-far-field-interaction formalism and the method for obtaining the required model parameters in two scenarios by comparing them with Ansys HFSS simulations. \item We demonstrate the efficiency and accuracy of our REMS modeling approach with a case study of a planar RRA with two actively fed antennas that enable simultaneous multiuser beam- and null-forming using a computationally efficient and physics-aware algorithm. \item Finally, we discuss the limitations of our framework and outline potential future avenues. \end{itemize}